Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Computational method and problem specification

 \subsection{Data-driven modal analysis tools}

 To analyse the spatio-temporal modes present in the high-dimensional flow database, an SPOD method \citep{towne_schmidt_colonius_2018} is applied to the 2D flow snapshots.
 We apply the open source PySPOD library \citep{mengaldo2021pyspod,pyspod_2024} to perform the analysis.
 The SPOD implementation and analysis of OpenSBLI simulation data has been demonstrated and cross-validated by \citet{HLS2023_IJHFF_SPOD} and \citet{LSSMSH_OpenSBLIv3_CPC2025}.
 In the present work, off-wall suction-side snapshots in the $x$-$z$ plane are processed at a sampling period of $\Delta T_{SPOD,sampling} = 1000\Delta t$, for a non-dimensional time-step of $\Delta t = 5\times 10^{-5}$.
+The flow data is sampled either on the airfoil surface (wall pressure), or off-wall at a height of $1.5\times 10^{-4}c$ (for velocity-based SPOD).
 The selected collection interval provides an upper frequency resolution of $St = 10$, which is sufficient for the phenomena we investigate (typically, 2D buffet: $St \leq 0.1$, intermediate separation bubble modes: $St \sim 0.5$, and vortex-shedding/wake modes: $St \sim 1 - 2$) \citep{Moise2023_AIAAJ}.

+By default, the data sets are divided into three segments with 50\% overlap.
+To enforce periodicity in each segment, a Hanning function is applied.
+Each of these segments contains 30 convective time units, corresponding to approximately 7 periods of the 3D buffet cell mode (at $\lambda=25^{\circ}$, Fig.~\ref{fig:SPOD_modes_AoA6_shock_and_cell}).
+When presenting the main results, the SPOD eigenvalue frequency spectra are plotted only for the first SPOD mode and compared with the PSD of the lift-coefficient fluctuations.
+Sub-dominant SPOD modes were also assessed but found to provide minimal additional insight.
+To assess and quantify the sensitivity of the SPOD modes to the number of Welch segments, mode‑shape agreement across different numbers of segmentations is performed using a normalized W-inner‑product convergence criteria between SPOD modes at a given frequency following \citet{blanco2022improved}, such that